Reinhard Frank: War years

-During the First World War the focus of Frank's written output shifted towards topics in international and maritime law.
+During the First World War, the focus of Frank's written output shifted towards topics in international and maritime law.
 Of particular political interest was his justification, published in 1915, of the violation of Belgian neutrality by the Imperial Army in August 1914.
-After the war reached its dénouement Frank teamed up with Felix Rachfahl to deliver and publish an opinion repudiating as unconstitutional moves to extradite the exiled emperor from his sanctuary in the countryside outside Utrecht.
+After the war reached its dénouement, Frank teamed up with Felix Rachfahl to deliver and publish an opinion repudiating as unconstitutional moves to extradite the exiled emperor from his sanctuary in the countryside outside Utrecht.
 Many years later, in 1929, Reinhard Frank was asked about his own political perspective during the turbulent post-war period that gave birth to the German republic.
 He recalled that he would have considered himself as democratic, liberal, and of the "political left" until the "revolution with its anti-patriotic undertones pushed him sharply towards the right".

 German republic

-In 1920 Frank turned down an offer to move to Leipzig in order to take over from Adolf Wach who, having reached the age of 76, was retiring from the professorship he had held since 1875.
+In 1920, Frank turned down an offer to move to Leipzig University in order to take over from Adolf Wach who, having reached the age of 76, was retiring from the professorship he had held since 1875.
 Wach's speciality had always been Civil Process whereas Frank continued to display more interest in criminal law and international public law.
-At the time the offer came through from Leipzig he may already have been aware that he was in line to be offered the rectorship at Munich which, later that year, he accepted, taking office on 27 November 1920.
+At the time the offer came through from Leipzig University he may already have been aware that he was in line to be offered the rectorship at the Ludwig-Maximilians-Universität München which, later that year, he accepted, taking office on 27 November 1920.
 Although the administrative structures of the two venerable universities differed in many ways, one thing they had in common was that a university rector, at this point, were still appointed for a twelve-month term.
-Frank's successor as Munich University rector, in November 1921, was the Geographer and Geophysicist Erich von Drygalski.
+Frank's successor as rector at the Ludwig-Maximilians-Universität München, in November 1921, was the Geographer and Geophysicist Erich von Drygalski.

-Reinhard Frank died at Munich on 21 March 1934.
+Reinhard Frank died in Munich on 21 March 1934.